RafaySystems/terraform-provider-rafay/docs/resources/environment_template.md

 - `icon_url` (String) Icon URL for the template
 - `readme` (String) Readme for the template
 - `schedules` (Block List) Reference to schedules associated with environment templates (see [below for nested schema](#nestedblock--spec--schedules))
+- `actions` (Block List) Actions that are defined as part of current environment template and may be applicable to one or more underlying resources (see [below for nested schema](#nestedblock--spec--actions))

 <a id="nestedblock--spec--agent_override"></a>
 ### Nested Schema for `spec.agent_override`